adsabs/adsabs-dev-api/README.md

 http://adslabs.org/adsabs/api/record/<identifier>?dev_key=...
 ```
 Record requests require an identifier in the path of the request URL.
 Currently this can be either an ADS bibcode, a DOI or an arxiv id.

+*Note*: we are experiencing an issue with record requests for some identifiers and are currently working to resolve it.

 Record requests accept the following parameters: